scottliu207/simple_user_sys/README.md

 # Simple User Sys
-This simple app side project allows user to sign in and view users dashboard, statistic.
+This simple app side project allows users to sign in and view the user dashboard and statistics.

-Sign up will send a verification email to the user, use the token provided in the email to send request to `/api/user/v1/email/verify`  to verify.
+Signing up will send a verification email to the user.
+Use the token provided in the email to send a request to `/api/user/v1/email/verify` to verify the email.

-Users activities are stored in Redis, and backed up to MySQL by  scheduler, you can decide when it should run by change the env variable `SCHEDULE_SETTING`.
+User activities are stored in Redis and backed up to MySQL by a scheduler.
+You can decide when it should run by changing the env variable `SCHEDULE_SETTING`.

-## Prerequest
+## Prerequisites
-- This app has wrap up into docker image, before using it, please make sure you've installed docker on your local environment.
+- This app is wrapped in a Docker image.
+Before using it, please make sure you've installed Docker on your local environment.
-- Creates a `.env` file on the root, and it must contains the followings:
+- Create a `.env` file at the root, and it must contain the following:
 ```
 DOMAIN={Server Domain}
 EMAIL_REDIRECT= {Verification Email URI}